ISE-FIZKarlsruhe/nfdicore/README.md

 ## Introduction

-The [National Research Data Infrastructure (NFDI) initiative](https://www.nfdi.de/) has seen the establishment of various consortia, each dedicated to developing a research data infrastructure tailored to its respective domain.
-To facilitate interoperability across these consortia, the NFDIcore ontology (prefix nfdicore) has been developed and serves as a mid level ontology for representing metadata about NFDI resources such as individuals, organizations, projects, data portals, etc.
+The [National Research Data Infrastructure (NFDI) initiative](https://www.nfdi.de/) initiative has led to the formation of various consortia, each focused on developing a research data infrastructure tailored to its specific domain.
+To ensure interoperability across these consortia, the NFDIcore ontology has been developed as a mid-level ontology for representing metadata related to NFDI resources, including individuals, organizations, projects, data portals, and more.

-Recognizing the diverse needs of consortia, NFDIcore based on the [Basic Formal Ontology (BFO)](https://basic-formal-ontology.org/), which is crucial for advancing knowledge representation, data exchange, and collaboration across diverse domains.
-To answer domain-specific research questions, NFDIcore is extended following a modular approach, as e.g. with the culture ontology module [CTO](https://gitlab.rlp.net/adwmainz/nfdi4culture/knowledge-graph/culture-ontology), matwerk ontology module [MWO](https://git.rwth-aachen.de/nfdi-matwerk/ta-oms/mwo), etc.
+Recognizing the diverse needs of consortia, NFDIcore is built upon the [Basic Formal Ontology (BFO)](https://basic-formal-ontology.org/), a foundational framework essential for enhancing knowledge representation, data exchange, and interdisciplinary collaboration.
+To address domain-specific research questions, NFDIcore serves as the basis for various application and domain ontologies, which extend its core structure in a modular fashion.
+Examples include the [NFDI4Culture Ontology (CTO)](https://gitlab.rlp.net/adwmainz/nfdi4culture/knowledge-graph/culture-ontology), [NFDI MatWerk Ontology (MWO)](https://git.rwth-aachen.de/nfdi-matwerk/ta-oms/mwo),  [NFDI4Memory Ontology (MEMO)](https://nfdi.fiz-karlsruhe.de/4memory/), and [NFDI4DataScience Ontology (DSO)](https://www.nfdi4datascience.de/services/4dsontology_d/), each tailored to specific research fields while ensuring semantic interoperability.

+As a mid-level ontology, NFDIcore plays a central role in structuring and integrating research data across consortia.
+It provides a shared vocabulary that represents both the organizational structure of the Nationale Forschungsdateninfrastruktur (NFDI) and the diverse datasets contributed by project partners.
+The ontology encompasses key concepts such as organizations, consortia, projects, datasets, research outputs, geographical locations, and technical standards.
+These structured representations enable efficient data management, integration, and reuse across disciplines.

-NFDIcore focuses on describing 3 main concepts:
+NFDIcore focuses on describing the following main concepts:

-*  Digital Information Artifacts (nfdicore:Resource), e.g. data sets, data portals, publications, services, software, etc.

-*  Independent Continuants that act autonomously, e.g. organizations, persons

-* Processes and events, e.g. projects, contribution and publication processes, events, workflows .
+- **Organizational & Research Structure** – Represents institutions, consortia, projects, researchers, and their roles within NFDI.
+- **Data & Information Management** – Covers datasets, data portals, collections, publications, and intellectual outputs to support research.
+- **Geographical & Contextual Information** – Includes cities, countries, and regions relevant to NFDI activities.
+- **Technology & Standards** – Encompasses software, programming languages, specifications, standards, and ontologies for interoperability.
+- **Services & Licensing** – Defines resources, service processes, licenses, and web-based platforms supporting data sharing and collaboration.

 ## Versions